 Do you dwell too much on your soulmate?
 When a soulmate enters your life, it is hard not to dwell on them.
-You soulmate is suddenly the thing you think about and often the only person you want to talk to or hang out with.
-When soulmates meet, it is as if no one else in the world exists.
-The chemistry and the pull from the soul is strong but when you add the intensity of emotion, it’s like nothing you have experienced before.
+You soulmate is suddenly the center of your universe and the only person you want to talk to or hang out with.
+When soulmates meet no one else in the world exists.
+The pull between souls is strong but when you add the intensity of emotion, it’s like nothing you’ve experienced before.

-There is a positive and negative side to dwelling on your soulmate.
+There’s a positive and negative side to dwelling on your soulmate.
 At first, it can be exhilarating, so enjoy that part.
 Since so many soulmates have a period of separation, dwelling will go in another direction entirely.
 When soulmates separate, even for a short time, it can feel debilitating.
-It is like your right arm was cut off because they are such a part of you and now that part is are missing.
+It’s like your right arm was cut off because they are such a part of you and now that part is are missing.

-If your soulmate left and told you the relationship is over, you can allow yourself to dwell, but not indefinitely.
-When a soulmate relationship ends, it can be devastating but this is not an excuse to check out of life.
-They hurt you by leaving, don’t hurt yourself further by constantly dwelling on the soulmate separation.
+If your soulmate ends the relationship you can allow yourself to dwell, but not indefinitely.
+When a soulmate relationship ends, it can be devastating.
+But this is not an excuse to check out of life.
+They hurt you by leaving, don’t hurt yourself further by constantly grieving.
 At first you have a right to dwell but at a certain point you have to dust yourself off and get on with your life.

 It will be hard to break the cycle of thoughts and behaviors you practiced while dwelling on your soulmate break-up.
 It won’t be easy, but you have to allow other things into your life and mind.
 It’s time to pick up the pieces of your life and become a bigger part of it.
 Start in zombie mode if you have to.
 And just fake it until you make it.